Skatteetaten/vagrant-hashistack-template/README.md

 - `make template_init` will clean out the template for you to get started with the module development.

-- `make pre-commit` this is a helper command that will run the github linter locally and formatt/prettify all the `.tf` files in the directory.
+- `make fmt` format/prettify all the `.tf` files in the directory.

+- `make lint` Will run the github linter locally

+- `make pre-commit` shorthand for all you need before committing to a PR.

 > :bulb: For full info, check [`template/Makefile`](./Makefile).
 > :warning: Makefile commands are not idempotent in the context of vagrant-box.
 You could face the error of port collisions.
 Most of the cases it could happen because of the vagrant box has already been running.
 Run `vagrant destroy -f` to destroy the box.